 A passing grade on both portions of the examination earns the participant a five year accreditation term.
 During the five year period an individual must accrue a total of 80 CEUs (Continuing Education Units).
-At the end of the five year accreditation period and upon accrual of the required number of CEUs, the accredited reconstructionist submits an Accreditation Renewal Form and Code of Conduct Form along with a renewal fee of $300.00 for another five year accreditation term.
+At the end of the five year accreditation period and upon accrual of the required number of CEUs, the accredited reconstructionist agrees to abide by the ACTAR Code of Conduct and remits a renewal fee of $300.00 for another five year accreditation term via their Personal Dashboard.

-An accredited reconstructionist may renew early, or prior to the expiration of their five year period, any time after accrual of the required 80 CEUs, by completing a Renewal Form and noting the early renewal date on the form.
+An accredited reconstructionist may renew early, or prior to the expiration of their five year period, any time after accrual of the required 80 CEUs, by notifying the Administrator of the early renewal date so their account's renewal date can be reset.
 Upon renewal, a new accreditation period begins and the five year CEU accrual clock is reset.

 Should I renew my accreditation early or wait until the end of the five year accreditation period?

 The answer may depend upon your ability to accrue CEUs.